mrryanjohnston/clipsruby/README.md

 ### `CLIPS::Environment::Defclass#get_instance_list`

 Return an array of Instances of the Defclass.
-Pass `true` as and argument to include instances of subclasses of this Defclass.
+Pass `true` as an argument to include instances of subclasses of this Defclass.

 ```ruby